-Her order must have been for her self and a friend because Christine here came back a champion cook and Heed won't eat my food.
-Anyway, she A chose three sides, two meats, one rice pudding and one chocolate cake.
+Her order must have been for her self and a friend because Christine came back home a champion cook and Heed won't eat my food.
+Anyway, she chose three sides, two meats, one rice pudding and one chocolate cake.
 Maceo's boy, Theo they call him, smirking more than usual, moved from the wall to load up the styrofoam plates.
 He let the stewed tomatoes slide over the compartments to discolor the potato salad, and forked the barbecue on top of the gravied chicken.
 I got so heated watching Theo disrespect my food I dropped the bread into my cup where it disintegrated like sand.

 She never took her eyes off the trays.
 Never met Theo's hateful stare until he gave her change at the register.
-Then she looked right at him and dick? said, "I see why you need a posse.
-Your cock don't work one on one?"
-Theo said something nasty to her back but it fell flat with no audience but me to enjoy it.
+Then she looked right at him and said, "I see why you need a posse.
+Your dick don't work one on one?"

+Theo shouted a nasty word to her back but it fell flat with no audience but me.
+Long after the door slammed, he kept on repeating it.
 Typical.
 Young people can't waste words because they don't have too many.
-When Maceo walked in, ready to bundle me into his car and get me home before the after-church lines started forming, Theo was dribbling air balls in his dream court behind the register.
+When Maceo walked in, ready to take over before the after-church lines started forming, Theo was dribbling air balls in his dream court behind the register.
 As if he'd just been signed by Orlando and the Wheatie people too.
 Not a bad way to work off shame.
-Young people, Lord.
-Young love.
-It leaps over anything, takes the biggest chair, rules the ground wherever it walks from a palace to a swamp.
-MTK